MaterializeInc/materialize/doc/user/content/integrations/monitor/datadog.md

 ```

 The Prometheus SQL exporter container runs a service that executes queries against your
-database and then exports the metrics in a format that most monitoring services
+database and then exports the metrics using the OpenMetrics standard.
 can consume.

 The Datadog container runs an agent with account information to communicate